 Best artists, the most expensive TV ads, top athletes – yes, Super Bowl 2019 is just a few weeks away.

-The audience is expecting entertainment, quality ads, and good humor.
-It’s not just words, according to Marketing Charts, 78.1% of the U.S. audience perceive Super Bowl (SB) ads primarily as entertainment.
+The audience expects entertainment, quality ads, and good humor.
+It’s not just words; according to Marketing Charts, 78.1% of the U.S. audience perceive Super Bowl (SB) ads primarily as entertainment.

-What types of creatives, ad formats, verticals, GEOs are the most profitable?
+What types of creatives, ad formats, verticals, and GEOs are the most profitable?

 Below you can find a comprehensive statistic, related to Super Bowl campaigns.

-Clearly, statistics by itself doesn’t always reflect the best practices.
-That’s why we asked our Sales Team Lead, Andrey Veselov, to comment the stats and help find winning combinations of creatives and settings for affiliate marketers and advertisers to use, while they are preparing their SB campaign materials.
+Clearly, stats by themselves don’t always reflect the best practices.
+That’s why we asked our Sales Team Lead, Andrey Veselov, to comment on the stats and help find winning combinations of creatives and settings for affiliate marketers and advertisers to use, while they are preparing their SB campaign materials.

 To begin with, we looked at GEOs our advertisers and affiliates targeted for their SB campaigns.